satyendrakumarsingh/bootstrap-amazon-style-product-search-box/README.md

-# Bootsrap search box like amazon
+# Bootsrap product search box like amazon
 Bootstrap search box or search panel like amazon with dropdown scroll and auto adjust dropdown text based on the selected dropdown text.

 # Customized CSS used to make scroll bar in dropdown list